Review: ‘Vadh 2,’ starring Sanjay Mishra and Neena Gupta

 “Vadh” has moments that can appeal to viewers interested in crime dramas, but the editing and storytellng for this overly long and tedious movie don’t quite come together in a cohesive way.
 The movie’s total running time is 170 minutes, when the story could have been told in a movie that is less than 120 minutes.
 Too many things about “Vadh” are repetitive.
 It’s also fairly easy to predict how the movie is going to end.

 Written and directed by Jaspal Singh Sandhu and Rajiv Barnwal, “Vadh” (which means “slaughter” in Hindi) takes place in Gwalior, India, where retired schoolteacher Shambhunath Mishra (played by Sanjay Mishra) and his wife Manju Mishra (played by Neena Gupta) live quietly and modestly.
 Shambhunath and Manju have been married for 40 years, but trouble is brewing in this couple’s seemingly peaceful existence.
-Years ago, Shambhunath and Mishra borrowed a lot of money from a ruthless loan-shark thug named Prajapati Pandey (played by Saurabh Sachdeva), in order to send their only child Guddu (played by Diwakar Kumar) to college in the United States.
+Years ago, Shambhunath and Manju borrowed a lot of money from a ruthless loan-shark thug named Prajapati Pandey (played by Saurabh Sachdeva), in order to send their only child Guddu (played by Diwakar Kumar) to college in the United States.

 After graduating from college, Guddu decided to permanently reside in the U.S., where he lives with his wife and their baby daughter Erica.
-Guddu has a unnamed job where he earns enough money to easily pay back his parents for the college expenses, but Guddu doesn’t think of offering to repay his parents.
+Guddu has an unnamed job where he earns enough money to easily pay back his parents for the college expenses, but Guddu doesn’t think of offering to repay his parents.
 Instead of being grateful to his parents, Guddu is arrogant and unappreciative.

 Shambhunath and Manju are heartbroken that Guddu has a dismissive attitude toward them.
-Guddu also refuses to got to India visit his parents.
+Guddu also refuses to go to India visit his parents.
 In a video chat with Guddu (which Shambhunath and Manju have to do at an Internet cafe because they can’t afford Internet service at home), Guddu has this excuse for why he won’t visit his parents: “Do you know how expensive flights to India are?”

 Meanwhile, Prajapati has gotten impatient with Shambhunath and Manju for taking years to pay off their debt to him.
 He starts making violent threats to the couple to demand payment in full, or else he says they will be tortured and killed.
 Fearing for their lives and desperate for money, Shambhunath and Manju beg Guddu to pay them back for some of the money that they spent on his college expenses.
 Guddu coldly refuses.